-African American Almanac: 400 Years of Triumph, Courage and Excellence
+African American Almanac: 400 Years of Black Excellence

 by Lean'tin Bracks, PhD